-ANDREJ: Leo mentioned learning a lot about sales because that is the main focus of the current phase on his product.
-For the starting phase, you need to know about market research, idea validation, and team setup, and when you get to the development phase with your product, you’ll also need to add the knowledge on how to build a product, a product roadmap, and product management.
+ANDREJ: Leo mentioned learning a lot about sales because that is the main focus of the current phase of his product.
+For the starting phase, you need to know about market research, idea validation, and team setup, and when you get to the development phase with your product, you’ll also need to add knowledge on how to build a product, a product roadmap, and product management.

 As we mentioned already — different competencies are needed for different stages.